Types of Degrees Music Majors Are Getting

-Average salaries range from $60,000 to $64,000 for careers related to music.
+Music majors often go into careers where salaries can range from $59,790 to $64,340 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Music Major Jobs
+Amount of Education Required for Careers Related to Music

 Find out what the typical degree level is for music careers below.

 |Less than a High School Diploma||4.8%|

 |High School Diploma - or the equivalent (for example, GED)||8.8%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||3.7%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||3.0%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||2.4%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.4%|